typpo/gaia/README.md

 1) Download data files: `data/download_tgas.sh`

-2) Compress the data points futher: `python convert.py`
+2) Compress the data points so that they can render in the browser: `python convert.py`

 3) Start a server: `python -m SimpleHTTPServer`